-Post-secondary institutions have institutional drop/add procedures and timelines.
-All dual enrolled School Board of Sarasota County off campus students must comply with the timelines delineated by the post-secondary institution.
+Post-secondary institutions have drop/add procedures and timelines.
+Students who are enrolled in a Sarasota County High School and taking dual enrollment off the campus of their district school sites must comply with the timelines delineated by the post-secondary institution.